satinsiders/math-twin/micro_solver/README.md

 The micro‑solver is an additive, ultra‑granular multi‑agent pipeline that solves math problems by decomposing them into very small, verifiable steps aligned with a cognitive model:

 - Recognition: encode the problem into a structured internal representation.
-- Reasoning: choose a schema/strategy and produce an atomic action plan.
+- Reasoning: retrieve schemas/strategies and let a progress-based scheduler apply operators.
 - Calculation: execute one atomic action at a time, verify, and finish.

 It emphasizes strict I/O contracts, deterministic post‑conditions, and per‑step QA.
 The goal is to minimize per‑agent cognitive load and reduce compounding errors.